Psychoanalysis Perth

 What sort of issues can psychoanalytic psychotherapy help with?

 Research shows that psychoanalytic psychotherapy is effective in the treatment of both mild and complex mental health problems, and the benefits of the therapy grow after treatment has ended.
-Psychoanalytical psychotherapy is suited to all individuals; adults, adolescents, and children suffering from a broad range of clinical disorders including; psychotic disorders, personality disorders, anxiety disorders, trauma related disorders and mood disorders such as bi-polar.
-In work with children, where speech is less developed, play-related activities are also used to facilitate the work of therapy.
-As long as the subject has the desire to enter therapeutic work and can speak for themselves they can proceed.
+Psychoanalytical psychotherapy is suited to all individuals; adults, adolescents, and children, suffering from a broad range of clinical disorders including; psychotic disorders, personality disorders, anxiety disorders, trauma related disorders and mood disorders such as bi-polar.
+In work with children, where speech is less developed, play related activities are also used to facilitate the work of therapy.
+As long as the subject has a desire to enter therapeutic work and can speak for themselves they can proceed.

 There are many reasons why someone might decide to see a psychoanalytical psychotherapist.
 There are no ‘good’ or ‘bad’ reasons: psychoanalytical psychotherapy is an invitation to speak — not only about what worries and troubles us, but simply about the things that matter.